isewise/scrobblarr/README.md

 Logs are printed to the console with different levels (INFO, WARNING, ERROR) to help monitor the application's behavior.

+## Hot Reloading Configuration

+Scrobblarr supports hot reloading of the `config.json` file.
+This means that any changes made to the configuration file will be automatically detected and applied without needing to restart the application.

+### How It Works

+- The application continuously monitors the `config.json` file for changes.
+- When a change is detected, the configuration is reloaded, and the new settings are applied immediately.
+- This allows you to update settings such as Sonarr integration, grace days, or series-specific overrides on the fly.

+### Benefits

+- No downtime required for configuration updates.
+- Simplifies the process of fine-tuning application behavior.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.